 The Nasdaq Rules include certain accommodations in the corporate governance requirements that allow foreign private issuers, such as us, to follow "home country" corporate governance practices in lieu of the otherwise applicable corporate governance standards of the Nasdaq.
 The application of such exceptions requires that we disclose any significant ways in which our corporate governance practices differ from the Nasdaq Rules that we do not follow.
-When our shares are listed on the Nasdaq, we intend to continue to follow Canadian corporate governance practices in lieu of the requirement under Rule 5620(c) of the Nasdaq Rules that a company's articles of incorporation provide for a quorum for any meeting of the holders of the company's ordinary shares that is not less than 33 1/3% of the outstanding ordinary shares of the company.
-Our articles of incorporation provide that a quorum of shareholders is constituted by the holders of at least 5% of the shares entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented b
+When our shares are listed on the Nasdaq, we do not intend to continue to follow Canadian corporate governance practices in lieu of the requirement under Rule 5620(e5605(b)(1) of the Nasdaq Rules that requires that a majority of our board of directors be comprised of independent directors within a specified period after listing or Rule 5605(b)(2) of the Nasdaq Rules that a company's articles of incorporation provide for a quorum for any meeting of the holders of the company's ordinary shares that is not less than 33 1/3% of the outstanding ordinary shares of the company.
+Our articles of incorporation provide that a quorum of shareholders is constituted by the holders of requires that our independent directors have regularly scheduled "executive sessions" at least 5% of the shares entitled to vote at the meeting, which only independent directors are present in person or represented by proxy, and at least two persons entitled to vote at the meeting, present in person or represented by proxy.
+In addition.
+Neither Israeli securities laws nor corporate law requires that we comply with these requirements.
+Further, we do not intend to follow Rule 5635 of the Nasdaq Rules that requires that shareholder approval be required for the Company to issue securities in connection with certain events, such as the acquisition of shares or assets of another company, the establishment of or amendments to equity-based compensation plans for employees, rights issues at or below market price, certain private placements, directed issues at or above market price and issuance of convertible notes.
+Neither Israeli securities laws nor corporate law require shareholder approval for such transactions, except where such transactions constitute a "related party transaction" or "business combination" under Canadian securities laws or where such transaction is structured in a way that requires shareholder approval under the Companies Law, or where the TSXV requires the shareholder approval for the establishment of or amendments to equity-based compensation plans, in which case, we intend to applicable apply Israeli law requirements.